 These days, kids are more likely to first experience computing and gaming on a tablet than a home computer.
 To that end, our tablet selection skews a little younger.

-According to Google, everything listed here is rated 3+, and so should be safe for even very young children.
-Apple is more conservative – it rates the games 4+, apart from Super Stickman Golf 3 and Spaceteam, which are 9+.
-The games are also all simple to control, easy to get into, and fun to play.
+Everything on this list is rated 3+, according to Google, and should be safe for even very young children.
+However, Apple rates most of these games with a more conservative 4+, except for Super Stickman Golf and Spaceteam, which are 9+.
+The games are all simple to control, easy to get into, and fun to play.